Engee documentation

 Details

-Initial value for non-zero delay cases.
-You can specify a scalar or array of the same size as the input data.
+The initial value for cases of non-zero delay.
+You can specify a scalar or an array of the same size as the input data.

 Dependencies

-This parameter is not used when the Input processing parameter is set to the value of Columns as channels (frame based), and the Rate options parameters are set to Enforce single-rate processing.
+This parameter is not used if for the parameter Input processing the value is set Columns as channels (frame based), and for the parameter Rate options the value is set Enforce single-rate processing.

 Default value